 Maryland is known for its incredible seafood.
 But when you’re in the mood to explore a little bit outside of your comfort zone, perhaps away from the crab by the dock, you can’t do much better than an authentic French food experience.
-Find 7 of our favorite spots below.
+Find our favorite spots below.

 Crepes A-Go-Go brings the casual creperies of Paris to Gaithersburg, Maryland.
 The crepes are made to order and come in sweet or savory varieties.
 They also have gelato if your sweet tooth isn’t satiated by the crepe.

 Tersiguels in Ellicott City, Maryland, offers French country cooking every night of the week and for Sunday brunch.
 The restaurant is happy to offer French clubs and students a special menu to help them practice their French and learn from the staff.
 Book your table on their website or call ahead.

 Award-winning Chef Jean-Louis has offered authentic French cuisine for the last 31 years to Annapolis, Maryland, diners.
 They are open for lunch and dinner Monday—Sunday and offer a breakfast menu on the weekends.
 Check their website for the specials before coming in.

 If TripAdvisor reviews are any indication, then La Ferme is simply wonderful.
 The dinner menu is chock full of French favorites prepared well.
 They offer lunch on Saturday, but it’s reserved for private events of at least 20 people.
 Brunch is served most Sundays from 11:30 a.m. to 2 p.m.